biomedia-mira/stochastic_segmentation_networks/README.md

 You can find the pre-trained models used in our paper in the folder `assets/saved_models`.
 The inference script will output the mean of the distribution as the prediction as well as the covariance diagonal and covariance factor.

+#### "Covariance became not invertible using independent normals for this batch!"

+This message occurs when a patch containing a lot of background is fed to the model.
+During inference, you do not need to worry about this since it does not change the final results in any way.
+It just means that we are processing the air around the brain.
+During training this message can **very rarely** occurs when a patch is sampled contained a lot of background.
+When this occurs, we decided to use independent normal distributions to prevent the code from crashing altogether.
+If during training with new data, you see this message occur very frequently, please consider changing your ROI masks.

 #### Evaluation
 To generate samples and evaluate your predictions, you will need to use the evaluation script.